blubeatbee/SQL-QueryTest/README.md

 - IQueryable and AsQueryable()
 - AsNoTracking()

+I was unfortunately unable to use Dependency Injections so much of the code is still very coupled to each other.

-Note: The SQL file for recreating the database is stored inside the Script folder.
+Note: The SQL file for recreating the database, as well as the SQL query file, is stored inside the Script folder.